IQDevs/blog/_posts/2017-06-17-Enum and Match Systems in Rust.markdown

 author: alkass
 ---

   You've probably worked with `enums` before, but if you haven't, they're basically a way to have a selection out of a number of different options.
-A `Person` struct could contain a `gender` field that points to an enum of 3 options (`Male`, `Female`, and `Undisclosed`), i.e.:
+A `Person` struct could contain a `gender` field that points to an enum of three options (`Male`, `Female`, and `Undisclosed`), i.e.:

   ```rust
   enum PersonGender {